bereketgodebo/bereketgodebo/README.md

 ### My name is Bereket

 - 🔭 I’m currently working on learning how to contribute to an open source on GitHub
-- 🌱 I’m currently learning Kotlin and JavaScript to develope mobile application
+- 🌱 I’m currently learning Java and Kotlin to develope web and mobile applications
-- 👯 I’m looking to collaborate on projects which will help me learn Kotlin and Scala
+- 👯 I’m looking to collaborate on projects which will help me learn Java and Kotlin
 - 📫 [My LinkedIn Profile](https://www.linkedin.com/in/bereketgodebo)

 <!--